Two years ago, my friend Renata was teaching at the University of Zhongshan in southeastern China.

 The prayer flags are inspired by the tradition of Buddhist prayer flags.
 Many Chinese are Buddhist and it’s a familiar symbol.
 According to tradition, the inscribed prayers are lifted by the wind, carried around the world, and touch every being who feels the breeze.
 The idea that a normal person could add their messages of harmony was novel and exciting.
 That it was art?
 Remarkable.

 No one asked questions — maybe it’s a stupid question, maybe someone is listening to the question — but every single person wanted to speak to me after the talk.
-One woman hugged me and, which tears in her eyes, told me that she didn’t know that one small act could be so powerful.
+One woman hugged me and, with tears in her eyes, told me that she didn’t know that one small act could be so powerful.
 She didn’t know that art could change our lives.
 Her life.

 It can.
 It does.
 And it takes the collective to do it.